vfschiavon/RSAencrypting/README.md

-# RSAencrypting
+# RSAencryption
-RSA encryption algorithm made with Python without imports.
+RSA encryption algorithm made with Python (without imports).
 This was made during Discrete and Finite Math II